5 Essential Steps for NIST 800-171 CMMC Compliance

 Conduct a Self-Assessment of Current Compliance

-In today's rapidly evolving digital landscape, the importance of cannot be overstated.
-With increasing threats, CFOs must take .
-Start by gathering all relevant documentation regarding your and practices.
-This will help you establish a thorough baseline for your .
+In today's rapidly evolving digital landscape, the importance of cybersecurity cannot be overstated.
+With increasing threats, CFOs must take action.
+Start by gathering all relevant documentation regarding your policies and practices.
+This will help you establish a thorough baseline for your compliance.

-Utilize the to systematically evaluate your adherence to the .
-This checklist serves as a vital tool in identifying that could jeopardize your organization’s security.
+Utilize the self-assessment checklist to systematically evaluate your adherence to the NIST 800-171 requirements.
+This checklist serves as a vital tool in identifying vulnerabilities that could jeopardize your organization’s security.
 Categorize these gaps by severity and potential impact, ensuring that you prioritize the most critical areas for improvement.

 Each box represents a step in the self-assessment process.
 Follow the arrows to see the order of actions you need to take to ensure your organization is compliant and secure.